processwire/processwire/README.md

 Web developers find ProcessWire when the time is right, after they’ve tried some other platforms.
-And once they start using ProcessWire, they tend to stay—ProcessWire is addictive, easy to maintain for the long term, and doesn’t have the security and upgrade woes of other platforms.
+And once they start using ProcessWire, they tend to stay.
+ProcessWire is addictive, easy to maintain for the long term, and doesn’t have the security and upgrade woes of other platforms.
 But don’t take our word for it; unless your livelihood depends on some other platform, find out for yourself.